oomaara/ProjectWork/README.md

 TODO - simple TODO list creator

 ## Project Description
 This is final project for Course "Fundamentals of Computer Science and Programming".
-Technologies used for project are HTML, CSS, JavaScript, Bootstrap, JQuery, Ajax, Jinja, Flask, Python and SQL.
+Technologies used for project are HTML, CSS, JavaScript, Bootstrap, JQuery, Ajax, Jinja, Flask, Python and SQL

 The functionalities include:
 1. Adding, editing, deleting items in the list